NeoWorkgroup/GDP-8/NeoTSS/README.md

 # NeoTSS Timesharing System

-This will be a ITS like, but much more simple than ITS, insecure, slow, useless Timesharing System.
+This will be a strange, insecure, slow, useless Timesharing System.

 ## Competents:
 	* Simple 2-Pass Assembler